DirectoryTree/LdapRecord-Docs/laravel/v3/auth/multi-domain.md

 ### Domain Selection

-In this example, we will add an HTML `<select>` input containing an `<option>` for each domain we want to allow users to login to.
+In this example, we will add an HTML `<select>` input containing an `<option>` for each domain we want to allow users to log in to.
 This allows the user to select the domain from the dropdown, enter their credentials, and then attempt signing in.

 First, we will open up our `login.blade.php` file, and add the select option: